4.4 Abuse Linked to Spiritual and Religious Beliefs

-Any concerns about a child which arise in this context must be taken seriously.Where the concerns relate to a number of children, consideration should be given to whether the Complex (Organised and Multiple) Abuse Procedure should be implemented.
+Any concerns about a child which arise in this context must be taken seriously.Where the concerns relate to a number of children, consideration should be given to whether the Institutional, Organised or Multiple Abuse Procedure should be implemented.

 The number of known cases of child abuse linked to accusations of "possession" or "witchcraft" is small, but children involved can suffer damage to their physical and mental health, their capacity to learn, their ability to form relationships and to their self-esteem.

 Such abuse generally occurs when a carer views a child as being "different", attributes this difference to the child being "possessed" or involved in "witchcraft" and attempts to exorcise him or her.

 A child could be viewed as "different" for a variety of reasons such as, disobedience; independence; bed-wetting; nightmares; illness; or disability.
 There is often a weak bond of attachment between the carer and the child.

 There are various social reasons that make a child more vulnerable to an accusation of "possession" or "witchcraft".
 These include family stress and/or a change in the family structure.